herimendoza/kuralabs_deployment_5/Documentation/deploy5_documen.md

 }
 ```

-The agent label 'dockerAgent' ensures that this stage of the pipeline also takes place in the docker agent EC2.
+The agent label 'dockerAgent' ensures that this stage of the pipeline also takes place in the Docker agent EC2.
 A short script is ran to push the container to a repository in dockerhub and delete the local image (to ensure that if the pipeline deployed again, the correct image is pushed).
 This stage is possible because (as mentioned before), the command `$docker login` was used to input credentials during the set up phase.

 #### 2e.
 The 'Deploy to ECS' stage: